Wine magazine

 Color depth

-The depth of color and clarity of a wine are decisive for its visual appeal and can indicate its quality
+The depth of color and clarity of a wine characterize its visual impression and indicate its quality and purity.

 Chasselas tasting 2022